 What's in the Sky Tonight?

-May 4 - Conjunction of the Moon and Mars
+November 4 - Conjunction of the Moon and Venus

-May 23 - Full Moon.
-This full moon was known by early Native American tribes as the Flower Moon because this was the time of year when spring flowers appeared in abundance.
-This moon has also been known as the Corn Planting Moon and the Milk Moon.
+November 15 - Full Moon, Supermoon.
+This full moon was known by early Native American tribes as the Beaver Moon because this was the time of year to set the beaver traps before the swamps and rivers froze.
+It has also been known as the Frosty Moon and the Dark Moon.
+This is also the last of three supermoons for 2024.
+The Moon will be near its closest approach to the Earth and may look slightly larger and brighter than usual.

 ASTRONOMY BINOCULARS